sachinsu/sachinsu.github.io/work_journal/software.md

   - LLMs help when high level reasoning is not needed, task involves regurgitating same stuff again in slightly different forms.
 They are limited by maximum size of their context
   - what sense does it make today not to use LLMs for programming?
 Asking LLMs the right questions is a fundamental skill.
 The less it is practiced, the less one will be able to improve their work thanks to AI.
 And then, developing a descriptive ability of problems is also useful when talking to other human beings.
   - LLMs can not be trained at much lower cost (in thousands of $) and can be run locally or on Mobile devices.

+- Search, Semantic Search
+  - Traditional search engines, including Elasticsearch/OpenSearch do this lookup efficiently by building an inverted index, a data structure that creates a key/value pair where the key is the term and the value is a collection of all the documents that match the term and performing retrieval from the inverted index.
+Retrieval performance from an inverted index can vary depending on how it’s implemented, but it is O(1) in the best case, making it an efficient data structure.
+A common classic retrieval method from an inverted index is BM25, which is based on TF-IDF and calculates a relevance score for each element in the inverted index.
+The retrieval mechanism first selects all the documents with the keyword from the index, the calculates a relevance score, then ranks the documents based on the relevance score.
+  - Semantic search looks for near-meanings instead of exact match.
+  - search engines will implement a number of both keyword-based and semantic approaches in a solution known as hybrid search